Bogotá Metro: 2000s

 On August 19, 2009, Sener-Transporte Metropolitano de Barcelona (TMB), determined four routes for the metro: Calle 127 from Carrera 7 to Boyacá Av. in Usaquén district, going southwards through Boyacá Av. until Caracas Av., in Usme district; Primero de Mayo Av.; 68 Av. and; Carrera 13.
 The city mayor, Samuel Moreno, had previously proposed that the first line should go from Kennedy district, through Ferrocarril Av. until the Sabana Station, from there to downtown Bogotá through Calle 13, then northwards through Carrrera 7, and finally, westwards through Calle 72 until Engativá district.

 A week after, mayor Moreno and president Uribe revealed officially the metro project: A subway beginning at Portal Américas, through Villavicencio Av., Primero de Mayo Av., Ferrocarril del Sur Av., Calle 22, Colon Av., Carrera 7, Carrera 13 and Carrera 11 until Calle 127.
-The cost of the first line was COP $13,9 billion pesos (USD $3.9 million).
+The cost of the first line was COP $13,9 billion pesos (US$3.9 million).
 It consisted of 27 Km., 20 of them underground.
 The final cost would be financed 70% by the national government, and also with future earnings of the metro.
 The cost differs from other similar projects, such as the Quito Metro in Ecuador due to Bogotá's complex soil.

 In September 2009, Bogotá's mayor Samuel Moreno, announced that the system might be in operation by 2016.

 2010s

 In 2010, fiscal troubles besieged the city during Moreno's tenure and critics condemning Moreno's "improvisation" in the contracts arose from the congress.
 Moreno was arrested for improprieties in the appropriation of city contracts for public works projects, this was part of the Carrusel de la Contratación scandal.
 This threw the fiscal feasibility of the Metro project into doubt and the project was paralyzed.
 As of 2011, the administration of the new mayor Gustavo Petro announced that it would push for construction to start in 2013, he also stated that the metro should go to the northwestern Suba District, the most populous in the city.

 On May 5, 2013, mayor Petro announced the "final agreement" for the construction of the metro.
 That agreement would validate the previous studies and the construction would begin in 2014.
 Four days after, he signed the final studies for the project.
 These would be finished 15 months after this date, in September 2014.

 On October 7, 2014, Petro presented the final studies for the underground metro.
-The estimated cost was COP $15 billion (about USD $7 million), more expensive than the 2009 project.
+The estimated cost was COP $15 billion (about US$7 million), more expensive than the 2009 project.
 The estimated inauguration date was 2021.
 However he could not finish the project before his term in office finished.